1. SDK Overview¶

 The Keystone SDK provides the tools required to build basic enclave hosting applications (hosts) and enclave applications (eapps).

-The SDK consists of 4 main components, and the tests and examples.
+- The SDK consists of 4 main components, and examples.

 1.1.
 Host Libraries¶